petershin/liferay-learn/docs/courses/latest/en/application-development/modeling-data-structures/defining-relationships/adding-the-relationship-to-custom-layouts.md

 # Adding the Relationship to Custom Layouts

-Relationship fields appears automatically in an object's default layout, relationship tables do not.
-To test out the relationship, update the custom layout for Distributor Application to include the relationship table.
+Relationship fields appear automatically in an object's default layout; relationship tables do not.
+To test the relationship, update the custom layout for Distributor Application to include the relationship table.

 Here you'll update the custom layout for Distributor Application to include the relationship table.
-Then, you'll create a custom layout for Application Evaluation that includes the relationship field.
+Then you'll create a custom layout for Application Evaluation that includes the relationship field.

 ## Adding the Relationship Table to Distributor Application's Layout

 1. While editing the Distributor Application object, go to the *Layouts* tab and begin editing the layout.

-1. In the Info tab, rename the layout to Layout with Relationship Table.
+1. In the Info tab, rename the layout to *Layout with Relationship Table*.

    ![Rename the layout to Layout with Relationship Table.](./adding-the-relationship-to-custom-layouts/images/01.png)